 See the "Can't I just infer consent?
 FAQ for details.

-In a 2016 study, 73% of doctors admitted to storing clinical photos among their private photos, while 26% admitted to accidentally having shown a clinical photograph on their phone to friends or family!
+In a 2016 study, 73% of doctors admitted to storing medical photos among their private photos, while 26% admitted to accidentally having shown a medical photograph on their phone to friends or family!
 That's an instant privacy breach.

 There are two ways in which you can inadvertently be sending data cross borders: